 Our Board of Directors consists of community leaders committed to delivering advice, direction and counsel in all fundraising efforts.
 As advocates for the Nanaimo & District Hospital Foundation, the Board engages the community in meaningful philanthropy that will support priority needs of the hospital, new research and advancements in care, and improve the lives of our patients and their families.

-Christine McAuley, Chair
+Christine McAuley, Past Chair

 Christine McAuley is the owner of Chocolaterie Bernard Callebaut, in Nanaimo.
 Originally from Burlington, Ontario, she has lived in Nanaimo with her husband Brad since 1997.
 Christine studied sciences at the University of Victoria, and also worked as a Veterinary Hospital Manager for seven years.
 She is past president, and still a member of, Rotary Daybreak, in Nanaimo.
 She served as United Way Campaign Chair in 2005 and also sat on the Board of Literacy Nanaimo.

-Kevin Wilson, Treasurer
+Kevin Wilson, Vice Chair

 Kevin Wilson is Manager, Commercial Banking at Canadian Western Bank, providing collaborative and innovative financing solutions for commercial owners while incorporating the Bank’s ‘Think Western’ approach to all his business relationships.
 He lives in Nanaimo with his wife, Claire, and their four children.
 Kevin earned his Bachelor of Commerce degree in International Business & Finance at the University of Victoria.
 He concurrently sits on the two Executive Boards at the Nanaimo Golf Club and he has served on the Penang Children’s Hospital Charity Board in Malaysia.
 When not traveling or spending time with his family, Kevin can usually be found enjoying a round of golf with friends.